Myra McQueen: Casting and creation

+In 2006, executive producer Bryan Kirkwood created Myra McQueen as the matriarch of the McQueen family, who were described as Kirkwood's "brainchild".
+Actress Nicole Barber-Lane was cast in the role and she was initially informed that the character was a middle class beauty therapist and business owner with a mechanic husband and multiple children.
+The character was reimagined as a "rough" single mother to multiple children with writers drawing inspiration from reality television star Lizzy Bardsley.
+Barber-Lane learnt this on her first day when she visited the costume department.

 Hollyoaks' executive producer Lucy Allan said that Myra is not central to storylines as she is not central to the show.
 She explained that Myra plays a very important role as the mother in the McQueen household, but that she would find it "abnormal" to run a storyline from Myra's perspective.
 After Barber-Lane lost weight she was asked to put on weight by producers as she "didn't look like Myra any more".

 Character development

 Characterisation

-On Myra, a journalist from Hollyoaks website said: "Myra McQueen, the mummy bear of Hollyoaks.
-This formidable matriarch of the village's most fearsome tribe keeps her troublesome brood in line with a mixture of love, understanding and bacon sarnies – all three of which have been in great demand during the McQueens dramatic tenure [...]
-Fiercely protective of her family, Myra's often has to choose between them. [...] when push comes to shove Myra will always put her family first".
-Another journalist for the site added that Myra possesses scepticism, scathing remarks and relentless double standards.
-They described Myra as the "Queen of the McQueen clan", saying she is the "Mediator of squabbling kids, harbourer of stray relatives, she is the rock which grounds the feral McQueen family through turmoils and tragedies galore".
+Myra is characterised as the protective matriarch of the McQueen family who cares deeply about each family member.
+A journalist from the Hollyoaks website wrote that Myra possesses scepticism, scathing remarks and relentless double standards.
+They described Myra as the "queen of the McQueen clan", saying she is the "mediator of squabbling kids, harbourer of stray relatives, she is the rock which grounds the feral McQueen family through turmoils and tragedies galore".
 They continued that Myra has a "feisty, no-nonsense nature" before saying that "with her trademark gold chains and sovereigns, we'd put our money on Myra over Mr. T any day".
-Barber-Lane described her character's personality saying: "She can be quite serious, she can be selfish, she can be loving and giving, she can be ridiculously stupid and she can be amazingly clever - all at the same time!
-What a woman!"
+Myra is portrayed as a loyal Catholic, something she shares with her daughter Carmel McQueen (Gemma Merna).
+Her backstory states that she has had many failed relationships, resulting in several children.
+Myra is a single mother and raised all of her children alone.
+Hollyoaks' international broadcaster, BBC America, noted that this provided the character with "a survival instinct that she's instilled in her children."
+They described Myra as "loud, sexually free and ready to attack to protect the ones she loves", which was reflected in the characterisation of her eldest children, Jacqui McQueen (Claire Cooper) and Mercedes McQueen (Jennifer Metcalfe).
 On Myra's parenting technique, Barber-Lane said: "I think like many mothers, she tries her best.
 Whether her best is up to scratch is another question.
 She's certainly a very lenient parent, but also she would do anything for her kids, that comes before anything else".
-Claire Cooper, who plays Myra's daughter, Jacqui, also commented on Myra's role in the family, explaining that although Jacqui often adopts a maternal approach in the McQueen family Myra is always "the boss" in the family.
+Cooper thought that although Jacqui often adopts a maternal approach in the McQueen family, Myra is always "the boss" in the family.
 She added that both characters possess a "matriarch feel" and if the family had to face a big problem, then Myra would be the one to deal with it rather than Jacqui.
+Barber-Lane related to Myra personally as a mother, dubbing her a "lioness and protector".